 How Car Title Loans Work

-Usually, the loan is for a short amount of time and comes with a high-interest rate.
-In fact, you’ll often see APRs in the triple digits.
+Usually, the loan is for a short amount of time and comes with higher interest rates.
+In fact, you’ll often see the annual percentage rate (APR) in the triple digits.
 You must submit an application for the loan just as you would with any other loan product.

 Most of the time, you’ll be asked to provide employment information and other personal details.
 However, the lender may not actually take the time to verify because they have the title to your vehicle to use as collateral.